Dr Lucie Büchi

 +44 (0)1634 88 3890

-Dr Lucie Büchi joined the University of Greenwich in 2018, after 7 years of postdoctoral work at Agroscope (Switzerland).
-There she developed projects in conservation agriculture and especially on cover crop cultivation in reduced tillage systems, in temperate climates.
+Dr Lucie Büchi joined the University of Greenwich in 2018, after 7 years of postdoctoral work at Agroscope (Switzerland), the Swiss national centre for agricultural research.
+At Agroscope, she developed projects in agroecology and especially on cover crop cultivation in reduced tillage systems, in temperate climates.
 She also studied biological nitrogen fixation by legume cover crops, and developed a soil cover agri-environmental indicator for monitoring purpose for the Swiss government.
+At NRI, Lucie Büchi works as a crop ecologist with a focus on the sustainability and management of cropping systems in tropical and temperate climates.

-Dr Lucie Büchi has a strong interest in all the cropping practices allowing to decrease the impact of agriculture on the environment, such as conservation agriculture, and in particular, their influence on crop production, nutrient cycling, plant health and diversity, and soil properties.
+Dr Lucie Büchi has a strong interest in finding solutions to decrease the impact of agriculture on the environment through innovative cropping practices, with a focus on crop production, nutrient cycling, and soil properties.

-Among these, cultivation of cover crops, which are crops used only for the environmental services they could provide, and not for direct economic value, has been the focus of many projects.
+Among these, cultivation of cover crops, which are crops used only for the environmental services they could provide, and not for direct economic value, has been at the centre of many previous projects.

 Lucie’s main research interests are: